jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 > There are several other flavors of `ApiResult`, that are used in specific cases:
 >
 >
-`ApiEmptyResult` - can be used instead of any of the other kinds to denote an API that does not return any data in the result. (i.e., an
+`ApiEmptyResult` - can be used instead of the other kinds to denote an API that does not return any data in the result. (i.e., an
 `HTTP 204 - No Content`)
 >
-> `ApiResult` - can be used in place of any of the others for PUT, PATCH, DELETE or GET methods, but not POST.
+> `ApiResult` - can be used in place of the others for PUT, PATCH, DELETE or GET methods, but not POST.

-In most cases, these `ApiResult` return values include the type of the resource (i.e., `ApiResult<TResources, TResponse>` that is being returned in a successful call (or an `Error`).
+In most cases, these `ApiResult` return values include the type of the resource (i.e., `ApiResult<TResources, TResponse>` that is being returned in a successful call - or an `Error`).

 #### Request and response types